DanielMcKnightNSW/Automated-Autocycler-Pipeline/README.md

 - Chooses appropriate mapping preset for minimap2 based on read type
 - Ends with a CheckM2 report

-Suitable for high-throughput of ONT and PacBio long reads.
+Suitable for high-throughput assembly of ONT and PacBio long reads.

 ---